 - So we have the common saying: like poles repel, unlike poles attract.

-- A magnet creates an invisible area of magnetism all around it called a magnetic field.
+- A magnet creates an invisible area of magnetism called a magnetic field.

 - The north pole of a magnet points roughly toward Earth’s north pole and vice-versa.
 That’s because Earth itself contains magnetic materials and behaves like a gigantic magnet.

-- If you cut a bar magnet in half, it’s a bit like cutting an earthworm in half!
-You get two brand new, smaller magnets, each with its own north and south pole.
+- Cutting a bar magnet in half is a bit like cutting an earthworm in half!
+You get two new, smaller magnets, each with its north and south pole.

 - (This is, of course, a joke.
 You don’t get two worms if you cut a worm in half.
 But you do get two magnets.)

-- If you run a magnet a few times over an unmagnetized piece of a magnetic material (such as an iron nail), you can convert it into a magnet as well.
+- If you run a magnet a few times over an unmagnetized piece of a magnetic material (such as an iron nail), you can also convert it into a magnet.

 Materials Needed for Magnetic Car